david-drew/OpenVINO-Samples/DL_Streamer/Install_Guide.md

 # Install DL Streamer

-<span style="background-color: #CCCCFF">NOTE: The recommended method of installing DL Streamer is through OpenVINO.
+> NOTE: The recommended method of installing DL Streamer is through OpenVINO.
 If you have installed OpenVINO 2020.r2 or later, DL Streamer is already installed on your system.
-This guide is only needed if a second installation is desired.</span>
+This guide is only needed if a second installation is desired.

 This guide provides instructions to prepare a computer running Ubuntu Linux 18.04.x (LTS) 64-bit to use DL Streamer, a GStreamer Video Analytics (GVA) plug-in and a part of the Intel® Distribution of OpenVINO<sup>&#8482;</sup> toolkit.